-There is currently an active debate about whether human music is a product of biological evolution or an invention built on brain systems that evolved for other purposes.
-BPS is important in this debate because it is central to music cognition and is not an obvious byproduct of other human cognitive abilities, such as language.
-Is BPS a biological adaptation for music?
-This question can be addressed by comparative research with other species.
-If other animals (whose brains have not been shaped by natural selection for music) are capable of BPS, this would argue against the view that BPS is an adaptation for music (see Patel for a fuller exposition of this argument).
+There is currently an active debate whether human music is a product of biological evolution, or an invention built on brain systems which evolved for other purposes.^{11,20,21} BPS is important in this debate, because it is central to music cognition and is not an obvious byproduct of other human cognitive abilities, such as language.15 Is BPS a biological adaptation for music?^{22,23} This question can be addressed by comparative research with other species.
+If other animals (whose brains have not been shaped by natural selection for music) are capable of BPS, this would argue against the view that BPS reflects natural selection for music.

 In this light, the discovery of BPS in a sulphur-crested cockatoo is particularly interesting.
-This species (native to the Australia/ New Guinea region) is not known for melodious vocalizations or for complex dancing in courtship displays.
+This species (native to Australia and New Guinea) is not known for melodious vocalizations or for complex dancing in courtship displays.
 According to Forshaw, the courtship display "is simple and brief.
 The male struts along a branch towards the female.
-With crest raised he bobs his head up and down and swishes it from side to side in a figureeight movement, uttering soft, chattering notes all the while" (p.
-131).
-Of course, in species with complex, melodious songs or elaborate courtship dances, one might argue that musically relevant abilities have been shaped by natural selection.
-In sulphur-crested cockatoos, however, such arguments seem unlikely to apply, making it plausible that BPS is a consequence of some nonmusically relevant ability.
+With crest raised he bobs his head up and down and swishes it from side to side in a figure-eight movement, uttering soft, chattering notes all the while (p.
+131)."24 Of course, in species with complex, melodious songs25 or elaborate courtship dances,26 one might argue that musically-relevant abilities have been shaped by natural selection.
+In sulphur-crested cockatoos, however, such arguments seem unlikely to apply, making it plausible that that BPS is a byproduct of some non-musically-relevant ability.
 What is this ability?
 As outlined in the next section, one possibility is complex vocal learning.

 Before turning to that section, however, it is worth discussing the evolutionary relationship between avian and human BPS.
-At one level, the relationship appears to be one of convergence, that is, the historically independent evolution of a trait in distinct lineages of organisms.
-However, if the vocal learning hypothesis is correct, and if vocal learning circuitry in birds and humans has common neural foundations (as argued by Jarvis), then BPS in the two species could share underlying biological mechanisms.
-In other words, BPS in birds and humans could be an instance of "deep homology," which would imply that neurobiological studies of BPS in birds could shed light on mechanisms of BPS in humans.
+At one level, the relationship is clearly one of convergence, i.e., the historically independent evolution of a trait in distinct lineages of organisms.
+However, if the vocal learning hypothesis is correct, and if vocal learning circuitry in birds and humans has common neural foundations (as argued in ref 27), then BPS in the two species has a relationship in terms of underlying biological mechanisms.
+This would make it a case of "deep homology",28 and indicate that neurobiological studies of BPS in birds could shed light on mechanisms of BPS in humans.
 The practical significance of this possibility is discussed in the final section of the paper.